The Mountain Heritage Trust is supported by some fantastic Patrons, Trustees and Ambassadors:

 Kelda is the full-time Collections Manager at the Mountain Heritage Trust.
-She is an experienced archivist and records manager and is responsible for all the collections care, exhibitions, and enquiries at the Trust.
-She can also be found working on events, promotion and partnerships.
-Kelda is a keen walker who loves the hills, being outside, and tea.
+She is an experienced archivist and records manager and is responsible for collections care, exhibitions, and enquiries at the Trust.
+She can also be found working on fundraising, events, promotion and partnerships.
+Kelda loves the hills, being outside, and tea.

 Nicole Reeve (Administrator)

 Nicole is responsible for the administration, social media and marketing at the Mountain Heritage Trust.
-Nicole is also an adventure photographer and film maker and has a degree in Adventure and Media from the University of Cumbria as well as being a keen rock climber herself.
+Nicole is also an adventure photographer and film maker and has a degree in Adventure and Media from the University of Cumbria as well as being a keen rock climber.